-Whistle blowing if you have concerns about a colleague
+Whistleblowing if you have concerns about a colleague

 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code, which is shared electronically with staff and available in the staffroom, enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code is available on request.
+It enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.

-All concerns of poor practice or possible child abuse by colleagues should be reported to the head teacher.
-Complaints about the head teacher/principal should be reported to the chair of governors.
+All concerns of poor practice or possible child abuse by colleagues should be reported to the headteacher.
+Complaints about the headteacher should be reported to the chair of governors.

-Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions
+Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions philip.watters@beaconhill.northumberland.sch.uk